Zandy-the-Loner/browser-roulette/README.md

 This should only be used as a joke, and should be handled as nothing but a joke.

 # Why is there nothing here?
-I have yet to hook up my computer.
-After that, it's reinstalling Windows, Visual Basic, and then work will be started.
+I have yet to release it's code, but when I do get some work done on this project, it will be hosted here.

 # Who are the beta testers?